JohannesBuchner/APEMoST/doc/manual.rst

 Automated Parameter Estimation and Model Selection Toolkit
 -------------------------------------------------------------

-	There should be a great step-by-step introduction to APEMoST here.

-	But there isn't.

-	Yet.

 A general introduction, frequently asked questions and the license can be found at `the main site <index.html>`_.
 The website of APEMoST is http://apemost.sourceforge.net/.
+The latest version of this manual can be found there aswell.

 --------------------------
  Prerequisites